Recovery of NorthStar Real Estate Income Trust Investment Losses

 According to filings with the SEC, N1 Liquidating Trust sold its sole asset, on October 13, 2020.
-The Trust is reportedly distributing the proceeds received from the discounted payoff, on or around October 31, 2020.
-The Trust estimates that approximately $0.07 net per unit of beneficial interest will be distributed and that this will be the final disbursement of the unitholders’ interest in the Trust.
-The Trust expects that its existence will be terminated shortly following this distribution.
+The Trust distributed the proceeds received from the discounted payoff, on or around October 31, 2020.
+The Trust estimated that approximately $0.07 net per unit of beneficial interest would be distributed and that this would be the final disbursement of the unitholders’ interest in the Trust.

 Investors looking to sell non-traded REITs such as this, often have difficulty finding a buyer, and can suffer significant losses on the sale.

 Broker dealers are required to inform clients of the risks associated with investment recommendations.
 They must ensure that those recommendations are suitable for the investor in light of the investor’s age, risk tolerance, net worth, and investment experience.
 Firms that fail to do so may be held responsible for any losses.